confluentinc/ksql/docs/reference2/sql-syntax/lexical-structure.md

 SELECT USERID, FIRST_NAME + LAST_NAME AS FULL_NAME FROM USERS EMIT CHANGES;
 ```

-You can use the `+` operator for multi-part concatenation.
+You can use the concatenation operator for multi-part concatenation.

-The following example statement uses the concatenation operator (`+`) to create
+The following example statement uses the concatenation operator to create
 an error message:

 ```sql